 10 Points to Remember

-After reading the following information, please review your online Financial Aid Award carefully.
+After reading the following information, please review your Financial Aid Award carefully.
+Return a signed copy of the Financial Aid Award to the Office of Financial Assistance or accept your award through your BeaverNet account (portal).
 Please notify the Office of Financial Assistance if your award does not reflect your enrollment or housing plans for the year.
-If you wish to decline some portion of your award, so indicate.

 2. Enrollment and Charges